verike/AtmCard_NumberVerification/README.md

 (ii)    Verifies the Atm card type requirements based on Bank Standard Atm Card Number system.

+## How To Use

+i.
+Clone this repo to your local machine, using `git clone {repo-url}`. ii.
+Edit Card Number to User's Card Number. iii.
+Run the code through the terminal, using `node index.js`.

-*This program will be updated, if there are any modifications made to it.
+**This program will be updated, if there are any modifications made to it.**